GitHug/16bit-cal/README.md

 -Ability to start a "Help" system (*Hint* press the help button) which explains different parts of the program wich a fancy animation.

 -Super secret easter egg!

+How to install:

+Get the build.xml file and run $ant.
+That's about it.
+The resulting jar-file ends up in /dist/lib/

+Enjoy!